Informatica-EIC/Custom-Scanners/JDBC_Scanner/DENODO.md

 By using this custom scanner, you are agreeing to the following:-
-- this custom scanner is not officially supported by Informatica it was created for situations where the generic JDBC scanner does not produce the correct results of fails to extract any metadata.
+- this custom scanner is not officially supported by Informatica it was created for situations where the generic JDBC scanner does not produce the correct results or fails to extract any metadata.
 - It has only been tested with limited test/cases, and may report exceptions or fail.
 - Issues can be created on githib:- https://github.com/Informatica-EIC/Custom-Scanners  (JDBC_Scanner folder)